Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart-webapp.md

 ## Getting Started

-The most direct route to running the application is using the Docker quickstart.
+The most direct route to running the application locally is using the Docker quickstart.

 The repository contains a docker-compose for development, so after you have setup the [configuration](#configuration), just run `docker-compose up -d` to start the application stack.
 This runs the database, Azurite emulator, and will build and run the web app container.